-A quick and simple homemade spaghetti arrabiata that uses fresh garlic and canned tomatoes to create a savory, spicy pasta dinner!
+Spaghetti Arrabiata - A quick and simple homemade pasta dish that uses fresh garlic and canned tomatoes to create a savory, spicy dinner!

-Meanwhile, as the sauce cooks down, prepare the spaghetti noodles per the box instructions.
+- As the sauce cooks, prepare the spaghetti noodles per the box instructions.
 Drain them and set them aside.

-Last, when sauce has cooked, do a taste test and add more spices if needed.
+- After the sauce cooks, do a taste test and add more spices if needed.
 Turn off the heat and toss the noodles with the sauce.

 What does arrabiata mean?

 When directly translated from Italian to English, arrabiata means, “angry.”
 So, it should come as no surprise that arrabiata sauce has a spicy kick.

 What is the difference between arrabiata sauce and marinara sauce?

 Both sauces start with a tomato base, but arrabiata is made spicy from the use of chiles.
 We use red pepper flakes in ours.
 Marinara sauce is a mild, meatless sauce seasoned with savory spices like garlic, oregano, or basil depending on the recipe.